 There have been lawsuits that allege Glaxo promoted Paxil for use in children, yet failed to provide information regarding its harmful side effects, including an increase in suicidal behavior.
 Also, the risk of cardiovascular birth defects in infants born to mothers taking Paxil is significantly higher than infants born to mothers not taking the SSRI.

-How Our Lawyers in Orlando Can Help Your Dangerous Drugs Claim
+How Our Orlando Dangerous Drug Lawyers Can Help With Your Claim

 The Law Offices of Colling Gilbert Wright & Carter are known for our tenacity in fighting for our clients and are ready to help you with your dangerous drugs claim.
 The impact pharmaceutical injury can have on your life, and the lives of your loved ones, is often severe, and you should be focused on getting well.
 Our lawyers can make sure you receive the compensation you deserve for damages you’ve incurred such as medical expenses, loss of quality of life and wrongful death.